nidhiverma/CoffeeTime/README.md

 # CoffeeTime
-This is a basic app for Coffee Order Receipt Generator
+This is an android app for Coffee Order Receipt Generator